trtswitch/trtswitch.github.io/methods/rpsft.md

 ## References and Literature

-1. Latimer NR, A.K., NICE DSU Technical Support Document 16: Adjusting Survival Time Estimates in the Presence of Treatment Switching. .
-2014, National Institute for Health and Care Excellence (NICE).
+1. [Latimer NR, A.K., NICE DSU Technical Support Document 16: Adjusting Survival Time Estimates in the Presence of Treatment Switching.](https://www.ncbi.nlm.nih.gov/books/NBK310374/) 2014, National Institute for Health and Care Excellence (NICE).
 2. Robins, J.M. and A.A.
 Tsiatis, Correcting for non-compliance in randomized trials using rank preserving structural failure time models.
 Communications in statistics-Theory and Methods, 1991.
 20(8): p.
 2609-2631.